 Zagreb’s strip clubs are not safe for travelers.
 Violent fights are common, as are scams that involve egregiously overcharging tourists for drinks, sometimes by thousands of euros.
 When a customer complains about the exorbitant bill, bouncers bully him into paying with threats of violence.

 Croatia’s nightclubs and bars (the non-strip variety, too) are also notorious for overcharging, so check your bill before paying and stick to reputable venues recommended by mainstream guidebooks.
-Be careful at all nightlife venues, as drink and food spiking is common, and has been reported at Hvar’s Hula Hula Beach Bar and in bars and nightclubs throughout Zagreb, Zadar, Split, and Dubrovnik.
+Be careful at all nightlife venues, as drink and food spiking is common.
 This practice targets male travelers, too, with the intent of robbing them once they’re drowsy.
 So watch as your drink is being made, never leave your food or beverage unattended, and don’t accept cocktails from strangers.

-Be particularly vigilant for pickpockets and other thieves on Zagreb’s popular beaches along the Adriatic coast—go experience them, by all means, but know that there’s been a recent uptick in petty theft along the coast, so take every precaution necessary to keep your valuables (especially sensitive documents like passports) safe while you’re on the beach.
+Be particularly vigilant for pickpockets and other thieves on Croatia’s popular beaches along the Adriatic coast—go experience them, by all means, but know that many of these tourist towns see an uptick in petty crime over the busy summer months.
+You’ll want to take every precaution necessary to keep your valuables (especially sensitive documents like passports) safe while you’re on the beach.

-Do not attend demonstrations or political gatherings in Croatia, as they can quickly turn violent or otherwise dangerous.
+Avoid demonstrations and political gatherings in Croatia; though most are peaceful, they can occasionally turn violent or otherwise dangerous.
 If you find yourself in an area where an event like this is taking place, follow instructions from local authorities.

 How to Get Around Safely in Croatia

 To answer the question of whether Croatia is dangerous, one must look beyond crime rates and onto the roads.
-In fact, many governments’ Croatia travel warnings note that road safety can be a real issue and recommend that travelers exercise caution when driving.
+Many governments’ Croatia travel warnings note that road safety can be an issue and recommend that travelers exercise caution when driving in Croatia.
 Locals don’t always follow safe driving practices, and many of Croatia’s smaller roads (especially in Istria and along the Adriatic Coast) are poorly maintained, lack guardrails, and get slippery when wet, warns the Government of Canada.

 As for taxis, avoid scams by only taking official taxis with working meters, and by familiarizing yourself with Croatian money so that you don’t get cheated with incorrect change.
 Uber is a good alternative in some Croatian cities.

-Most forms of public transportation are fairly safe in Croatia, though you might want to avoid the aforementioned Zagreb bus terminal.
+Most forms of public transportation are fairly safe in Croatia, though you might want to avoid the aforementioned Zagreb bus terminal after dark.
 If you take the bus or train, guard your valuables, especially at night, making sure that your passport and other valuables are locked and secure.

 In general, to decrease your chances of becoming a crime victim in Croatia, don’t display signs of wealth, don’t carry large amounts of cash, never accept anything from strangers, beware of pickpockets at all times, never leave valuables unattended (especially on the beach), and use your in-room hotel safe.
 The emergency phone number in Croatia is 112, though you can also 192 to reach the police specifically.
 If you need assistance, you can also reach out to your home country’s embassy.